Planning an upgrade

 Search head pooling is not supported with Splunk Enterprise Security.

 Search head clustering considerations

-Splunk Enterprise Security supports upgrading from Enterprise Security 4.0 or later.
-To upgrade from earlier versions, perform intermediary upgrades.
-Performing a full backup of the search head is recommended as the upgrade process will not backup the existing installation before upgrading.
+Splunk Enterprise Security supports upgrading from Enterprise Security 3.0 or later.
+A full backup of the search head is recommended as the upgrade process will not backup the existing installation before upgrading.

 - The upgrade of Enterprise Security on a search head will not complete if apps or add-ons included in the ES package are managed by a deployment server.
 Before beginning an ES upgrade, remove the

 deploymentclient.confcontaining references to the deployment server and restart Splunk services.